 Hydraulic Load Cells

 Hydraulic load cells convert a load to hydraulic pressure.
 The measured load is applied to a load platform attached to a piston.
-The piston is housed in a closed chamber filled with fluid.
+The piston sits in a closed chamber filled with fluid.
 When a load is applied, the action of the piston on the diaphragm pressurizes the liquid.
 The change in liquid pressure is directly proportional to the force applied by the load.
-The liquid pressure is then read through a bourdon tube pressure gauge.
+This liquid pressure is readable through an attached bourdon tube pressure gauge.

 Hydraulic Load Cell Components